iPad Pro 12.9in review

 For any readers from across the pond, here's the current US pricing:

-Again, that's significantly ore expensive than Apple's cheaper laptop models, with the 11-inch MacBook Air starting at $899 in the US and even the 13-inch model starting at $999, a full $80 less.
+Again, that's significantly more expensive than Apple's cheaper laptop models, with the 11-inch MacBook Air starting at $899 in the US and even the 13-inch model starting at $999.

 Macworld poll: Do you agree with Apple's decision to launch an iPad Pro?